jackiecwtsoi/equity-derivs-pricing-deep-dive/README.md

 ```

 #### Variations of Brownian Motion
 There are many variations of the Brownian motion.
-One of them is the Brownian bridge and its variations where $`W(t)`$ starts at a certain level $`a`$ and sends at a certain level $`b`$.
+One of them is the Brownian bridge and its variations where $`W(t)`$ starts at a certain level $`a`$ and stops at a certain level $`b`$.
 Another variation is the Brownian motion with drift, where we introduce two constant parameters $`\mu`$ which represents the "drift" and $`\sigma`$ which represents volatility, and the distribution now looks like this:
 ```math
 X(t) = \mu t + \sigma W(t)
 ```